Klipper3d/klipper/docs/HallFilamentWidthSensor.md

     # Host module works with FIFO logic.
 It keeps each sensor value and position in
     # an array and POP them back in correct position.

+    #enable:False
+    # Sensor enabled or disabled after power on.
+Disabled by default

     # measurement_interval:10
     # Sensor readings done with 10 mm intervals by default.
 If necessary you are free to change this setting

  ## Commands
 **QUERY_FILAMENT_WIDTH** - Return the current measured filament width as result